felipesimao1/Cancer-Prediction---Machine-Learning-App/README.md

 Saving the Model: The trained model and scaler are saved using Pickle.

-How to Train the Model
-Run the following command:

-    ```bash
-    python model.py

 Note: Ensure that the necessary Python libraries are installed before running the script.

 Project Structure